Nachman of Breslov: Teachings

-Nachman rejected the idea of hereditary Hasidic dynasties and taught that each Hasid must "search for the tzaddik ('saintly/righteous person')" for and within themself.
+Nachman rejected the idea of hereditary Hasidic dynasties and taught that each Hasid must "search for the tzaddik ('saintly/righteous person')".
 He believed that every Jew had the potential to become a tzaddik.
 He emphasized that a tzaddik should magnify God’s blessings on the community through their performance of mitzvot.
 However, a tzaddik cannot absolve a Hasid of their sins; the Hasid should pray only to God, not to the Rebbe of the time.
 Confiding in others unburdens the soul as part of repentance and healing.

 In his early life, he stressed the practice of fasting and self-castigation as the most effective means of repentance.
 In later years, however, he abandoned severe asceticism because he felt it might lead to depression and sadness.
 He told his followers not to be "fanatics".
 Instead, they should choose one personal mitzvah to be very strict about and do the others with a healthy amount of care.

 He encouraged his disciples to take every opportunity to increase holiness in themselves and their daily activities.
 For example, by marrying and living with one's spouse according to Torah law, one elevates sexual intimacy to an act bespeaking honor and respect to the God-given powers of procreation.
 He urged everyone to seek out their own and others' good points in order to approach life in a state of continual happiness.
 He stressed living with faith, simplicity, and joy.
 He encouraged his followers to clap, sing, and dance during or after their prayers to bring them closer to God.
 He taught his followers to spend an hour alone daily, talking aloud to God in their own words, as if "talking to a good friend".
 This is in addition to the prayers in the siddur.
 Breslover Hasidism still follows this practice today, which is known as hitbodedut (literally, "to make oneself be in solitude").
 Nachman taught that the best place to do hitbodedut was in a field or forest among the natural works of God's creation.
 He emphasized the importance of music for spiritual development and religious practice.

 Controversy

 In 1816, Joseph Perl wrote a denunciation of Hasidic mysticism and beliefs, in which he criticized many of the writings of Nachman, who had died six years earlier.
 Austrian imperial censors blocked publication of Perl's treatise, fearing that it would foment unrest among the empire's Jewish subjects.

 During his lifetime Nachman also encountered opposition within the Hasidic movement itself from people who questioned his new approach.
 Eventually nearly the entire Jewish population of Zlatopil opposed Nachman, leading him to relocate to Breslov in 1802.

-Nachman believed at one time that he was the Messiah, and should be recognized as such.